-- 29.2a For any term loan or revolving loan facility which allows multi-currencies drawdown, the following provisions shall apply:- - For the guppes of calculation by provisions \$183 apply: For the guppes of calculation the limit available for drawdown, all non-flong Kong dollar advances outstending and intended non-flong Kong dollar drawdown shall be calculated as the equivalent of the Hong Kong dollar emount at the spot T/T selling rate as quoted by the Bank on the spot delawdown (in Hong Kong dollar or other currencies) cause the limit of the facility to be exceeded, the drawdown notice shall be deemed not to have been served. been served. - been served.

-For the purpose of determining whether the limit of the facility has been exceeded, on the last day of each interest period (the 'Calculation Date') the aggregate of all non-Hong Kong dollar advances outstanding will be calculated as the equivalent of the Hong Kong dollar at the spot TrT setting rate of the relevant currency as quoted by the Bank on the Calculation Date.
-The effective limit of the facility shall be reduced: (i) by amount undersen at the end of the availability period, (ii) in accordance with the relevant repayment provision and (iii) by any propayment made by the Borrower.
-If as a result of such calculation the limit of the facility is exceeded, the Borrower shall repay such excess within 3 Business Days upon notification by the Bank.
-Amount repaid to reduce limit excess cannot be re-borrowed. - 29.2b Any undrawn amount after the availability period shall be cancelled. - 29.2c in respect of any term loan facility, no amount repaid or prepaid can be reberrowed.
-29.2d in respect of any term loan or revolving loan facility, no loan or interest period shall extend beyond the relevant final maturity date.
+- 29.2a For any term loan or revolving loan facility which allows multi-currencies drawdown, the following provisions shall apply:- - For the purpose of calculating the limit available for drawdown, all non-Hong Kong dollar advances outstanding and intended non-Hong Kong dollar drawdown shall be calculated as the equivalent of the Hong Kong dollar amount at the spot T/T setting rate as quoted by the Bank on the date of drawdown.
+If as a result of such calculation the intended drawdown (in Hong Kong dollar or other currencies) cause the limit of the facility to be exceeded, the drawdown notice shall be deemed not to have been served. - For the purpose of determining whether the limit of the facility has been exceeded, on the last day of each interest period (the "Calculation Date") the aggregate of all non-Hong Kong dollar advances outstanding will be the aggregate of all non-Hong Kong dollar advances outstanding will be calculated as the equivalent of the Hong Kong dollar at the spot T/T selling rate of the relevant currency as quoted by the Bank on the Calculation Date.
+The effective limit of the facility shall be reduced: (i) by amount undrawn at the end of the availability period, (ii) in accordance with the relevant repayment provision and (iii) by any prepayment made by the Borrower.
+If as a result of such calculation the limit of the facility is exceeded, the Borrower shall repay such excess within 2 Payment Payment (in the Payment Payment (in the Payment Payment In the Payment Payment (in the Payment Payment Payment Payment (in the Payment within 3 Business Days upon notification by the Bank.
+Amount repaid to reduce limit excess cannot be re-borrowed. - 29.2b Any undrawn amount after the availability period shall be cancelled. - 29.2c In respect of any term loan facility, no amount repaid or prepaid can be - 29.2d In respect of any term loan or revolving loan facility, no loan or interest period shall extend beyond the relevant final maturity date.